Gammelinne/backend-template-for-web-app/readme.md

 ## Configuration and Usage

-Refer to the doc of AdonisJS
+*Refer to the AdonisJS doc for more information*

 ### Add environnement variables and create database